emberjs/rfcs/text/0000-RouteInfo-Metadata.md

 This could work but there are two things that are confusing here:

-1. What happens if you call `setRouteMetaData` mutliple times.
+1. What happens if you call `setRouteMetadata` mutliple times.
 Do you clobber the existing metadata?
 Do you merge it?
 2. It is very odd that you would use a `RouteInfo` to access the metadata when you set it on the `Route`.

 ### `Route.metadata`